dialpad/dialtone-legacy/docs/components/toggle.md

 - All toggle buttons should have an `id` attribute.
 - Associate toggle labels with their buttons using the `for` attribute.
 This correlates with the toggle's `id`.
 - If you have a group of related toggles, use a `fieldset` to group them and a `legend` to title the group.
-For further information, please visit Gov.UK’s article, <a href="https://accessibility.blog.gov.uk/2016/07/22/using-the-fieldset-and-legend-elements/">Using the fieldset and legend elements</a>.
+For further information, please visit Gov.UK’s article, ["Using the fieldset and legend elements"](https://accessibility.blog.gov.uk/2016/07/22/using-the-fieldset-and-legend-elements).

 <script setup>
   import ExampleToggle from '@exampleComponents/ExampleToggle.vue';
-  import Markdown from "@baseComponents/Markdown.vue";
+  import DialtoneUsage from '@baseComponents/DialtoneUsage.vue';
 </script>